 Agape now looked like she was about to keel over.
 Carl looked baffled.

 Omega chuckled airily, covering her hand with her mouth.
 “Are you sure about that?
-Only Omicron has ever won while playing a game against Theta, and she’s only won about two percent of their matches.”
+Only Omicron and Alpha have ever won while playing a game against Theta, and Omicron’s only won about two percent of their matches.”

 Fortuna lifted her chin.
 “Those odds seem fine to me.”

 Theta gave a hum.
 “Alright.
 It would be more reasonable to gain information this way instead of through torture.
 More civilized.”

 “But I’d like to move the table in front of them,” Fortuna continued, nodding her head up and down the row.